-ENG 130: Technical Report Writing
+ENG 130: Technical Writing

-This course provides instruction in the production of technical and/or scientific reports.
+This course provides instruction in the production of technical and/or scientific documents.
 Emphasis is placed on research, objectivity, organization, composition, documentation, and presentation of the report.
-Students will demonstrate the ability to produce a written technical or scientific report by following the prescribed process and format.
+Students will demonstrate the ability to produce written technical or scientific documents by following the prescribed process and format.

-Prerequisites: A grade of "C" or better in ENG 101 or equivalent Program: English
+Prerequisites: A grade of "C" or better in ENG 101 or equivalent